gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 - You setup a cron job to automatically execute a playbook once a day.
 - Review the section and discuss if you have any questions.

+### Optional exercise

+> - Add the below requirements to the above config backup playbook:
+  - Write the running config to startup config on IOS devices
+  - Gather the Admin mode running config from XR devices and save it to a file
+> - Execute your playbook and verify if the results meet the requirements.
+> - Solution playbook files (op31-runcfg-bkup.yml) are given in the appendix section 4.4 for your reference.

 ### Reference

 > - Copy module: http://docs.ansible.com/ansible/latest/modules/copy_module.html